StamTsag/dogey/README.md

 # Dogey, a pythonic <a href='https://github.com/benawad/dogehouse'>dogehouse</a> API

+## IMPORTANT

+* ### As many of you already know, dogehouse is shutting down.
+If it stays up, I may reconsider continuing this API.
+Till then, I'll wait without commiting.

 ## Reasons to use Dogey

 * ### Easy adaptability owing to similar syntax to other famous APIs such as [discord.py](https://github.com/Rapptz/discord.py)